git-truck/git-truck/CONTRIBUTING.md

 After you've cloned the project locally (and fulfilled prerequisites), the first thing you need to do is install the development dependencies with `npm install` _or using yarn:_ `yarn`.

 This project is split up into two parts:

 - A CLI interface for launching the application
 - A fullstack application

 To run the fullstack application by itself, you can run `npm run dev` _or using yarn:_ `yarn dev`.
+This will startup the Remix Dev Server, which supports Hot Module Reloading, meaning app state is preserved between rebuilds.
 This is not how the end user uses the application and does not support arguments.
 To test your local version of the CLI, you should instead install it globally by running `npm install -g .` in the root of the repo.
 Now, when you run `git-truck` in a git repository to test, it is symlinked and use your local development version.
 **Note:** Remember to build the project when making changes, so your changes are reflected.
 This can be done automatically by running `npm run watch` in a separate terminal, which will automatically build the project when changes are made.
 **Note:** This will not rebuild the CLI, so you will need to run `npm run build` or `npm run build-cli` when making changes to the CLI.

 For arguments, see [Arguments](README.md#arguments).

 ## Commits

 Please provide the following prefixes in your commits, in order to trigger automatic version bumping:

 ```
   patch-wording: "Fix,fix,Patch,patch"
   minor-wording: "Feat,feat,NewVersion"